 - vacation (n.)

-- late 14c., "freedom from obligations, leisure, release" (from some activity or occupation), from Old French vacation, from Latin vacationem (nominative vacatio) "leisure, a being free from duty," noun of state from past participle stem of vacare "be empty, free, or at leisure" (see vain).
+- late 14c., "freedom from obligations, leisure, release" (from some activity or occupation), from Old French vacacion "vacancy, vacant position" (14c.) and directly from Latin vacationem (nominative vacatio) "leisure, freedom, exemption, a being free from duty, immunity earned by service," noun of state from past participle stem of vacare "be empty, free, or at leisure" (see vain).

-Meanings "state of being unoccupied; process of vacating" are early 15c.
-Meaning "formal suspension of activity" (in reference to schools, courts, etc.) is recorded from mid-15c.
+Meanings "state of being unoccupied," "process of vacating" in English are early 15c.
+Meaning "formal suspension of activity, time in which there is an intermission of usual employment" (in reference to schools, courts, etc.) is recorded from mid-15c.
 As the U.S. equivalent of what in Britain is called a holiday, it is attested from 1878.

 - vacation (v.)

 - 1866, from vacation (n.).
 Related: Vacationed; vacationing.